tonyketcham/p5-svelte/README.md

 It's that easy!

 ## p5.js instance mode
 Svelte doesn't allow us to globally expose the p5 library by installing it to the `window` (which is how p5 is commonly installed in vanilla js projects).
 Therefore, p5 must be used in instance mode with this component.
-That means you'll have to call library functions with a `p5.` preceeding them like in the example above.
+That means you'll have to call library functions with a `p5.` preceding them like in the example above.